dcoy/Learning-Python/dataStructures/README.md

 #### References

 When an object is created and assigned to a variable, the variable is only referring to the object and doesn't represent it.
 This is called *binding* the name to the object.
 There's a subtle effect due to references that need to known.

+#### Strings

+Strings are objects that have methods that can check part of a string as well as strip spaces out of the string.
+They're all objects of the class `str`.
+Run `help(str)` to display all methods of the string data type.